trrt-good/trrt-good/README.md

-- Interested in CS
+- Interested in ML
-- Mainly use JAVA
+- Mainly use C, Java and Julia
-- Learning C/C++

 <!---
 trrt-good/trrt-good is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.